 • Turn off the TV in my bedroom as well as all electronics that might illuminate the room.

-• Maintain self-care, healthy diet, and proper hydration.
+• Maintain self-care, a healthy diet, and proper hydration.

 Bedtime setting: